suhailgme/PaySafe/README.md

 # PaySafe

 ### Description
 This application implements reversible Ethereum transactions.
 This type of transaction is useful to ensure that only the intended recipient can access the sent funds.
 Once a transaction is created, the sender can notify the receiver to visit the application to withdraw the sent Ether.
-If the sender mistakenly sends Ether to the incorrect address (or the incorrect amount is sent), the intended recipient can inform the sender and the transaction can be cancelled.
+If the sender mistakenly sends Ether to the incorrect address (or the incorrect amount is sent), the sender may cancel the transaction and recieve a refund.
 Once the recipient has claimed the funds, the transaction is no longer eligible to be cancelled.

 ### Notes to Developers
 #### Prerequisites